 Speaking of characters I can see myself in – I couldn’t decide if I want to be Beka Cooper or be her best friend.
 (This installment pushed the debate firmly towards the former option, because SERIOUSLY I have a massive crush on her love interest.)
 Girl is a tank.
 For the first time in this series she takes a walloping from characters that she hasn’t just passingly got in the way of – they are actively out to get her specifically, and how.
 Pierce is not shy about having her characters fail sometimes (though not permanently), and I was genuinely nervous at points that she wasn’t going to succeed at her entire mission this time.
 Sadly, the three books of her series are all set in different locations, dramatically reducing the roles of several favorites from past adventures (I was especially sorry to see Clary sidelined after her and Beka’s travelogue of asskicking in Bloodhound), but at least we kept the animals (always the best characters, and Daine and I will fight you on that) and a few old favorites (especially Sabine, also Gershom and Tunstall).
 We also acquired my new favorite Tortall non-title character, Farmer Cape the mage (whose name is so ridiculous that he’s repeatedly questioned about it by other characters), a walking ball of sass and cunning and smart-alecking with just the right amount of genuine heart to be adorable without being cheesy.
 Beka is the determinator – she will literally beat down walls to get what she wants – but Farmer is the savvy one, playing off people’s expectations of him being a stupid backwater amateur to seriously ruin their days.
-The pair of them are the perfect ancestors for George Cooper, which was Beka’s original off-page in the Tortall-verse, and by extension Aly Cooper, who I also adore as a smart, determined protagonist I can project onto.
+The pair of them are the perfect ancestors for George Cooper, their grandson and a major character in the Alana books, and by extension his daughter Aly Cooper, who I also adore as a smart, determined protagonist I can project onto.
 Beka’s books had already earned my adoration for installments 1 and 2, but the emotional heartrending, genuinely nail-biting plot, and the deep bench of well-developed characters earned the trilogy the top series spot in the mid-year rankings.

 Traditional genre: fantasy.
 Setting: fantasy, also historical because it’s a prequel and is basically historical fiction in Tortall.
 Story genre: quest, specfic, relationship, commentary.
 Format: novel.
 Rating: 4/3 (thanks to the rule of bonus points if I cried, and I cried 4 times), please read this series, and also all the other Tortall books.
 Where do the Tortall fans hang out these days?
 Someone please invite me to hang with you.